G0tzya/8-bit-Logicly-Computer/README.md

 ## Simulator Used

 This project was built using the **Logic.ly** online demo.
-You can try it out here:
+The only way to import the Locicly file is to have the desktop version.
+You can try it out here.:

 [![Simulator: Logic.ly](https://img.shields.io/badge/Simulator-Logic.ly-blue)](https://logic.ly/demo/)